National Quality Framework

 The National Quality Framework took effect on 1 January 2012 with key requirements being phased in over time.
-Requirements such as qualification, educator-to-child ratios and other key staffing arrangements will be phased in between 2012 and 2020.
+Requirements such as qualification, educator-to-child ratios and other key staffing arrangements were phased in between 2012 and 2020.
+The Early Years Learning Framework version 2 (an approved learning framework) was endorsed and authorised by the Australian Education Ministers in January 2023.